samirtrillioner/DA_karpov_corses/README.md

 # [Data Analyst Karpov.Courses](https://karpov.courses/analytics)

-Projects related to the execution of the python task
+Projects related to the execution of the python, sql tasks